aifaiz/ipay88-woocommerce/README.md

 ---
 ### Most recomended way to install, (trough the wordpress plugins directory search)

+search for `aics ipay88 woocommerce` in the add plugin page inside admin

 ![installing from wordpress plugins search page](/assets/install-from-plugins-directory.png)

 developer: [Hamizulfaiz](https://hamizulfaiz.com)

 ---

-AiCS Businesses is a Malaysian based web developer resides in Kuala Lumpur
+Hamizulfaiz is a Malaysian based web developer resides in Kuala Lumpur.
 ---
 forks and suggestions are appreciated!, feel free to create issues if you found bug

-This plugin created just to help online entrepreneurs using wordpress out there to enable ipay88 to their site.
+This plugin created just to help online entrepreneurs using `wordpress woocommerce` out there to enable ipay88 to their site.
 This plugin is created on `13 April 2016` By: [AiFAiZ](https://github.com/aifaiz) .
 We hardly find people do this and it is hard to google.
 Hope this help!

+buy me a coffee? : [buy coffee for me](https://hamizulfaiz.com/donate/plugin/ipay88/woocommerce)

 ---